damianhakert/damianhakert.github.io/source/posts/2016-06-09-continuous-delivery-with-gitlab-and-convox.html.md

 GitLab has an impeccable security model.
 If a system like Convox happens to learn the URL for a private repo via a webhook, we still want to control its ability to read or write to this private repo.

 To grant Convox limited, read-only access to your private repo, GitLab offers “Deploy Keys.”
-These are SSH keys that have read-only access to a repo, guaranteeing that a 3rd party system can clone code, but can not push any code back.
+These are SSH keys that have read-only access to a repo, guaranteeing that a third-party system can clone code, but can not push any code back.

 ![Read-only SSH key](/images/blogimages/continuous-delivery-with-gitlab-and-convox/gitlab-deploy-key.png)*Read-only SSH key*